John Morgan (British journalist)

 John Morgan (1929–1988) was a Welsh journalist and broadcaster.
 Morgan worked for the BBC as a presenter on programmes such as Panorama, and wrote for the New Statesman, The Spectator and The Sunday Times, among other publications.

+Early life

-Morgan was born in Treboeth, Swansea, and attended the University College of Swansea.
+Morgan was born in Treboeth, Swansea, grew up in Morriston and attended the University College of Swansea.

+Career

+In 1961 he interviewed Aldous Huxley in a one-off TV film of the same name, about modern society, Christianity, his life in the USA, his friend D. H. Lawrence, and giving up the search for utopia.

+Morgan wrote the librettos for two television operas produced by HTV: Alun Hoddinott's The Magician (1976), and Norman Kay's A Christmas Carol (1978).

-When Morgan was diagnosed with terminal cancer, he worked with Channel 4 on Concerning Cancer: the Enemy Within, a documentary of his experience; the film won the 1989 Grierson Award.
+When Morgan was diagnosed with terminal cancer, he made a film for the 4 episode Channel 4 series Concerning Cancer, documenting his experience.
+His film titled The Enemy Within, won the 1989 Grierson Award for "Best Documentary."
 A collection of his articles was published posthumously in 1993.